AlexsLemonade/scpca-downstream-analyses/processing-information.md

 - [Clustering](#clustering)

-## Filtering low quality cells
+## Filtering low-quality cells

 The first step in the pipeline includes filtering and removal of low quality cells from each input library.
 There are two different methods that can be implemented to perform filtering of low quality cells in the core analysis workflow, which include:

-1. miQC - This is the recommended filtering method, which implements [miQC](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that jointly models proportion of reads belonging to mitochondrial genes and number of unique genes detected to predict low quality cells.
+1. `miQC` - This is the recommended filtering method, which employs [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a package that predicts low-quality cells by jointly modeling proportion of reads belonging to mitochondrial genes and number of unique genes detected.
-If using the `miQC` option for filtering, cells above the maximum probability of a cell being compromised as calculated by miQC are removed.
+If using the `miQC` option for filtering, cells above the maximum probability of a cell being compromised as calculated by `miQC` are removed.
-This value can be defined by altering the default `prob_compromised_cutoff` value of **0.75**, which is also the default used by miQC.
+This value can be defined by altering the default `prob_compromised_cutoff` value of **0.75**, which is also the default used by `miQC`.
-Note that if miQC fails, the manual filtering described below will be implemented as a default backup method.
+Note that if `miQC` fails, the manual filtering described below will be implemented as a default backup method.
-2. manual - If chosen, low quality cells are removed that fall below or above the user provided thresholds for the `mito_percent_cutoff` (maximum percent mitochondrial reads per cell, default: 20), `detected_gene_cutoff` (minimum number of genes detected per cell, default: 500), and `umi_count_cutoff` (minimum unique molecular identifiers (UMI) per cell, default: 500).
+2. `manual` - If chosen, low-quality cells are removed that fall below or above the user provided thresholds for the `mito_percent_cutoff` (maximum percent mitochondrial reads per cell, default: 20), `detected_gene_cutoff` (minimum number of genes detected per cell, default: 500), and `umi_count_cutoff` (minimum unique molecular identifiers (UMI) per cell, default: 500).

 The filtering method can be specified for each sample in the [metadata file](https://github.com/AlexsLemonade/scpca-downstream-analyses#metadata-file-format).
 You can also find more on modifying additional filtering parameters under [processing parameters](https://github.com/AlexsLemonade/scpca-downstream-analyses#filtering-parameters).

 ## Normalization

-To normalize and log transform the filtered data, we implement the normalization by deconvolution method [(Lun *et al.* (2016)](https://doi.org/10.1186/s13059-016-0947-7), implemented in the `scran`/`scater` packages.
+To normalize and log-transform the filtered data, we implement the normalization using the deconvolution method [(Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7), implemented in the `scran`/`scater` packages.
-We first use [`scran::quickCluster()`](https://rdrr.io/bioc/scran/man/quickCluster.html) to cluster similar cells where possible, followed by using the [`scater::logNormCounts()`](https://rdrr.io/github/LTLA/scuttle/man/logNormCounts.html) function.
+We first use the [`scran::quickCluster()`](https://rdrr.io/bioc/scran/man/quickCluster.html) function to cluster similar cells where possible, followed by using the [`scater::logNormCounts()`](https://rdrr.io/github/LTLA/scuttle/man/logNormCounts.html) function to perform normalization.
 If the `scran::quickCluster()` fails and clustering of similar cells is unsuccessful, a note will be included in the metadata of the `SingleCellExperiment` object indicating that clusters were not used for normalization.
 This can be found by accessing `metadata(sce)$normalization`.

 ## Dimensionality reduction

-We calculate and add PCA and UMAP embeddings to the normalized `SingleCellExperiment` object using the scater package functions [`runPCA()`](https://rdrr.io/bioc/scater/man/runPCA.html) and [`runUMAP()`](https://rdrr.io/bioc/scater/man/runUMAP.html), respectively.
+We calculate and add PCA and UMAP embeddings to the normalized `SingleCellExperiment` object using the `scater` package functions [`runPCA()`](https://rdrr.io/bioc/scater/man/runPCA.html) and [`runUMAP()`](https://rdrr.io/bioc/scater/man/runUMAP.html), respectively.
 These functions take in a subset of the most variable genes to specify which features are used as input for calculating reduced dimensions.
 The default behavior at this step in the workflow is to subset the top **2000** highly variable genes to use for calculating the dimensionality results.
 See more on altering this top `n` value in the [processing parameters](https://github.com/AlexsLemonade/scpca-downstream-analyses#dimensionality-reduction-and-clustering-parameters) section of the main README file.